ConorGleeson/web-api-assignment/README.md

 # Assignment 2 - Web API.

-Name: [Your Name]
+Name: Conor Gleeson 20093384

 ## Features.

 [A bullet-point list of the ADDITIONAL features/endpoints you have implemented in the API **THAT WERE NOT IN THE LABS** ].

- + Feature 1 - .... a statement of its purpose/objective .....
+ + Feature 1 - User Authentication: login and sign up.

- + Feature 2 - .......
+ + Feature 2 - New Api routes for react app pages

  + Feature 3 - ......

-   e.g.

- + Get Similar Movies:  Get a list of similar movies using a movie ID.

 ## Installation Requirements